Do high reps build muscle? Or are heavy weights and low reps the only way to go?

 That’s the theory, anyway.
 Personally, I’m not convinced.

-In one of the few studies to compare the effect of high versus low repetitions on myofibrillar and sarcoplasmic protein synthesis, low weight high reps training did increase the rate of sarcoplasmic protein synthesis to a greater extent than heavier training .
+In one of the few studies to compare the effect of high versus low repetitions on myofibrillar and sarcoplasmic protein synthesis, a low-intensity weight training routine did increase the rate of sarcoplasmic protein synthesis to a greater extent than heavier lifting .

 Interestingly enough, when it was measured 24 hours after exercise, high reps and light weights (4 sets of 24 reps) increased myofibrillar protein synthesis to a far greater extent than low reps and heavy weights (4 sets of 5 reps).

 Granted, this study looked at short-term changes in protein synthesis after exercise, rather than long-term changes in muscle tissue after several months of training.
 We can’t assume that the former is a completely dependable way to predict the latter.

 But it does paint a big question mark next to the idea that training with higher reps will preferentially increase sarcoplasmic rather than myofibrillar hypertrophy.